2022 ICD-10-CM Code Z79.81

 Code Classification

 Z79.81 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of long term (current) use of agents affecting estrogen receptors and estrogen levels.
-The code is not specific and is NOT valid for the year 2022 for the submission of HIPAA-covered transactions.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 Non-specific codes like Z79.81 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for lng trm (crnt) use of agnt aff estrog recpt & estrog levels:
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for lng trm (crnt) use of agnt aff estrog recpt & estrog levels:

-- BILLABLE CODE - Use Z79.810 for Long term (current) use of selective estrogen receptor modulators (SERMs)
+• Use Z79.810 for Long term (current) use of selective estrogen receptor modulators (SERMs) - BILLABLE CODE

-- BILLABLE CODE - Use Z79.811 for Long term (current) use of aromatase inhibitors
+• Use Z79.811 for Long term (current) use of aromatase inhibitors - BILLABLE CODE

-- BILLABLE CODE - Use Z79.818 for Long term (current) use of other agents affecting estrogen receptors and estrogen levels
+• Use Z79.818 for Long term (current) use of other agents affecting estrogen receptors and estrogen levels - BILLABLE CODE

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to the code Z79.81:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Code First

-Code FirstCertain conditions have both an underlying etiology and multiple body system manifestations due to the underlying etiology.
+Certain conditions have both an underlying etiology and multiple body system manifestations due to the underlying etiology.
 For such conditions, the ICD-10-CM has a coding convention that requires the underlying condition be sequenced first followed by the manifestation.
 Wherever such a combination exists, there is a "use additional code" note at the etiology code, and a "code first" note at the manifestation code.
 These instructional notes indicate the proper sequencing order of the codes, etiology followed by manifestation.

 Use Additional Code

-Use Additional CodeThe “use additional code” indicates that a secondary code could be used to further specify the patient’s condition.
+The “use additional code” indicates that a secondary code could be used to further specify the patient’s condition.
 This note is not mandatory and is only used if enough information is available to assign an additional code.

-- code, if applicable, to identify:
+• code, if applicable, to identify:

-- estrogen receptor positive status Z17.0
+• estrogen receptor positive status Z17.0

-- family history of breast cancer Z80.3
+• family history of breast cancer Z80.3

-- genetic susceptibility to malignant neoplasm cancer Z15.0
+• genetic susceptibility to malignant neoplasm cancer Z15.0

-- personal history of breast cancer Z85.3
+• personal history of breast cancer Z85.3

-- personal history of prostate cancer Z85.46
+• personal history of prostate cancer Z85.46

-- postmenopausal status Z78.0
+• postmenopausal status Z78.0

 Type 1 Excludes

-Type 1 ExcludesA type 1 excludes note is a pure excludes note.
+A type 1 excludes note is a pure excludes note.
 It means "NOT CODED HERE!"
 An Excludes1 note indicates that the code excluded should never be used at the same time as the code above the Excludes1 note.
 An Excludes1 is used when two conditions cannot occur together, such as a congenital form versus an acquired form of the same condition.

-- hormone replacement therapy Z79.890
+• hormone replacement therapy Z79.890

 Hormones

 Hormones are your body's chemical messengers.
 They travel in your bloodstream to tissues or organs.
-They work slowly, over time, and affect many different processes, including
+They work slowly, over time, and affect many different processes, including:

-- Growth and development
+• Growth and development

-- Metabolism - how your body gets energy from the foods you eat
+• Metabolism - how your body gets energy from the foods you eat

-- Sexual function
+• Sexual function

-- Reproduction
+• Reproduction

-- Mood
+• Mood

 Endocrine glands, which are special groups of cells, make hormones.
 The major endocrine glands are the pituitary, pineal, thymus, thyroid, adrenal glands, and pancreas.
 In addition, men produce hormones in their testes and women produce them in their ovaries.